dcunkefer223/Scrummage/README.md

 ## Motivation

-In a work environment where communication is important and organization is vital, we wanted to create a real time app that can keep track of both as well as visually measure progress.
+In a work environment where communication is important and organization is vital, we wanted to create a real time app that can keep track of both, as well as visually measure progress.

 ## Team